Hziwara/CutsHeineBorel/README.md

 # Heine-Borel Theorem for Cuts

-This repository contains an intuitionistic proof in Lean 4 of the following proposition:
+This repository contains formalizations in Rocq (Coq) and Lean 4 of an intuitionistic (but not constructive) proof of the following proposition:

 > A pair $(L, U)$ of subsets of rational numbers $\mathbb{Q}$ is called a *cut* if the following conditions are satisfied:
 > - $\forall a,b : \mathbb{Q},\, a < b \land b \in L \to a \in L$.